 - Contact details of the coordinator

-- Title of the school’s programme.
+- Title of the school’s programme

-- Summary of the programme (one half-page of A4 sheet size).
+- Summary of the programme (one half-page of A4 sheet size)

-- Background information or reasons why the school created the programme.
+- Background information or reasons why the school created the programme

-- Objectives/goals of the programme.
+- Objectives/goals of the programme

-- Period of time when the programme was/has been started.
+- Period of time when the programme was/has been started

-- Participation with the community and sharing of school practices to the community.
+- Participation with the community/roles of community

-- Resources used for implementation.
+- Resources used for programme implementation

-- Benefits/impacts/positive outcomes of the programme to students, school and the wider community.
+- Benefits/impacts/positive outcomes of the programme to students, school and the wider community

-- Photographs related to the school programme (maximum of five photographs with captions written in English).
+- Photographs related to the school programme (maximum of five photographs with captions written in English)

 - Information about the programme (Part II as above) should not be over nine (9) pages of A4 in total.
 The information should be written in Times New Roman font, 11-12 point size.
 (A half-to-one page A4 sheet size about the project overview should be included.)